 How to improve load time when we have multiple QR codes on the same page

 In case, if you have a couple of QR codes to display on a page it is fine to use the standard URL https://chart.googleapis.com/chart?.
-However, when you have multiple QR codes to generate on a single page than Google recommends using a number from 0-9 as a prefix of API URL for example:
+However, when you have multiple QR codes to generate on a single page then Google recommends using a number from 0-9 as a prefix of API URL for example:

 - https://0.chart.googleapis.com/chart?